 Festival Orchestra & Conservatory Faculty

 Fabian joined the clarinet faculty at the University of North Texas in the fall of 1990.
 She is concertmaster of the Dallas Wind Symphony and is the principal clarinet of the Plano Symphony Orchestra.
 Fabian has also been featured as a soloist with other ensembles including the Texas Chamber Orchestra.
-She has performed frequently with the Dallas Symphony Orchestra, Dallas Opera Orchestra, Fort Worth Symphony, the Dallas Chamber Orchestra, Buffalo Philharmonic and the Grand Rapids Symphony Orchestra.
-Fabian earned a Bachelor’s from University of Buffalo and a Master’s from Michigan State University.
+She has performed frequently with the Dallas Symphony Orchestra, Dallas Opera Orchestra, Fort Worth Symphony, the Dallas Chamber Orchestra, Buffalo Philharmonic, and the Grand Rapids Symphony Orchestra.
+In demand as a teacher and clinician, several of her former students have gained international recognition for their achievements in music competitions as well as positions in major symphony orchestras.
+Fabian earned a Bachelor of Music in Clarinet Performance and Music Education from the University of Buffalo and a Master of Music in Clarinet Performance/Woodwinds from Michigan State University.

 ROGER FRATENA, bass